Gulkand (film)

 Gulkand is a 2025 Indian Marathi-language family comedy film directed by Sachin Goswami and written by Sachin Mote.
 The film stars Sai Tamhankar, Samir Choughule, Esha Dey, Prasad Oak, Vanita Kharat, Mandar Mandavkar, Jui Bhagwat, Tejas Raut and Sarvil Apte in lead roles.

-The film was released on 1 May 2025 in theatres, coinciding Maharashtra day.
+The film was released on 1 May 2025 in theatres, coinciding with Maharashtra Day.

 Plot

 The film follows Omkar (Tejas Raut) and Minakshi (Jui Bhagwat), two lovers who wish to marry but face unexpected resistance from within their own families.

-Years earlier, Minakshi’s mother, Neeta Dhawale (Sai Tamhankar), and Omkar’s father, Girish Mane (Prasad Oak), had been in love during their college days but were unable to marry.
-When the two families meet to discuss Omkar and Minakshi’s marriage, Neeta and Girish reconnect, and their past feelings begin to resurface.
+Years earlier, Minakshi's mother, Neeta Dhawale (Sai Tamhankar), and Omkar's father, Girish Mane (Prasad Oak), had been in love during their college days but were unable to marry.
+When the two families meet to discuss Omkar and Minakshi's marriage, Neeta and Girish reconnect, and their past feelings begin to resurface.

-Ragini Mane (Esha Dey), Omkar’s mother, discovers messages exchanged between her husband and Neeta.
-Suspecting an affair, she alerts Minakshi’s father, Makarand Dhawale (Samir Choughule).
+Ragini Mane (Esha Dey), Omkar's mother, discovers messages exchanged between her husband and Neeta.
+Suspecting an affair, she alerts Minakshi's father, Makarand Dhawale (Samir Choughule).
 Together, Ragini and Makarand start monitoring Girish and Neeta.
 Their frequent interactions, however, create the impression that they themselves are developing a relationship, a misunderstanding that even Omkar begins to believe after finding apparent evidence.

-Concerned that Omkar and Minakshi’s marriage would give Neeta and Girish more freedom to rekindle their old romance, Ragini and Makarand resort to increasingly unusual schemes to prevent the wedding.
+Concerned that Omkar and Minakshi's marriage would give Neeta and Girish more freedom to rekindle their old romance, Ragini and Makarand resort to increasingly unusual schemes to prevent the wedding.
 The story then examines whether Omkar and Minakshi are ultimately able to marry, and what becomes of the renewed connection between Girish and Neeta.